ClaudiaFournier/hsi_calibration_spec-extraction/README.md

 ### (3) Spectral Grouping

 To reduce noise and maintain the spectral variability, the extracted spectra are grouped into packages of 20 randomly selected spectra.
 This grouping helps avoid potential spatial biases and ensures a representative sample from each image.
-To prevent overfitting in subsequent analyses, only a small percentage (approximately 3%) of the spectral packages are retained for further processing (fewer than 30 spectral packages per image).
+To prevent overfitting in subsequent analyses, only a small percentage (in this case 3%) of the spectral packages are retained for further processing (fewer than 30 spectral packages per image).

 ## Notebooks and usage